Only the Brier, which began in 1927, has been around longer than the Canadian junior men’s curling championship.

 Jennifer Jones, who had won the 1994 Canadian Juniors, arrived for a sudden-death four-team playoff (two semifinals), joining three other teams that had qualified during the week.
 Jones lost that one-game playoff to Manitoba’s Kelly MacKenzie, who subsequently defeated the other semifinal winner, Ontario, skipped by Kirsten Harmark, in the final.

 MacKenzie would then go on to win the world junior women’s title in Perth, while Chris Galbraith, winner of the 1995 Canadian junior men’s championship, finished third in the world junior men’s.
 Ever since, the winners of the Canadian Juniors have represented Canada at the World Juniors in the same year.

-Overall, Canada has won a leading 17 world junior men’s titles since 1975 and eight world junior women’s crowns, one behind Scotland, since 1988.
+Overall, Canada has won a leading 18 world junior men’s titles since 1975 and 11 world junior women’s crowns since 1988.